-Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level Adherence to legal and ethical guidelines (confidentiality) InTASC 3(i) CAEP 1.4 In Field Exemplars: • Demonstrate confi Demonstrates respect of others and their personal information Field Exemplars: Demonstrate confidentiality in use of student information Demonstrate confidentiality in the use of student data 6a.Practice reflection: Ability to selfmonitor (patience, control of emotions) InTASC 9(g) CAEP 1.4 Resident does not evaluate own performance (e.g., interactions, written work, test results) and is unable to provide any substantive suggestions for positive self-improvement and/or fails to see the need for positive change.
+Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level Adherence to legal and ethical guidelines (confidentiality) InTASC 3(i) CAEP 1.4 In Field Exemplars: • Demonstrate cont pect of others and their personal inform fidentiality in use of student information fidentiality in the use of student data 6a.Practice reflection: Ability to self- monitor ( patience , control of emotions ) InTASC 9(g) CAEP 1.4 Resident does not evaluate own performance (e.g., interactions, written work, test results) and is unable to provide any substantive suggestions for positive self- improvement and/or fails to see the need for positive change.
 Offers excuses/assigns blame to others (e.g., students, parents, colleagues, and supervisor) for negative results.
 Resident is sometimes able to evaluate his own performance (e.g., interactions, written work, test results) with a critical lens; may need considerable help from others to generate potential improvements or revisions, and apply them to future performance.
-Is usually open-mined and positive when receiving feedback from others; may need support and supervision in order to act on suggestions for change.
+Is usually open-minded and positive when receiving feedback from others; may need support and supervision in order to act on suggestions for change.
 Resident consistently evaluates own performances (e.g., interactions, written work, test results) with a critical lens; may need minimal help from others to generate potential improvements or revisions, and apply them to future performances.
 Is open-minded and positive when receiving feedback from others.
 Demonstrates the ability to act on suggestions for change independently.
 Resident consistently evaluates own performances (e.g., interactions, written work, test results) with a critical lens, independently generates potential improvements or revisions, and applies them to future performances.
 Is open-minded and positive when receiving feedback from others.
 Demonstrates the ability to act on suggestions for change independently.
-In addition, shares what he/she has learned from the reflective process with colleagues and mentees.
-In Class Exemplars • Demonstrates self-reflection and self-improvement through written communication (i.e. e-mail, journals, ePortfolio submissions) In Field Exemplars • Consistently solicits and uses input and feedback. • Models reflective practice (praxis), sharing insights from one's own experiences.
+In addition, shares what he/she has learned from the reflective process with colleagues and mentees. submissions) In Field Exemplars • Consistently solid f-reflection and self-improvement thro eits and uses input and feedback. practice (praxis), sharing insights fror e-mail, journals, ePortfolio

 Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level 7.Demonstrate leadership in support of student learning: Initiative and Ability to Lead Resident has difficulty connecting concepts and applications; Resident's opinions and talents are rarely, if ever, accepted and acted on by colleagues.
 Resident sometimes draws connections between concepts and applications; Resident's opinions and talents are sometimes accepted and acted on by colleagues.
 Resident consistently draws connections between concepts and applications; Resident's opinions and talents are often accepted and acted on by colleagues.
 Resident consistently draws connections between concepts and applications; Resident's opinions and talents are often accepted and acted on by colleagues.
 In addition, Resident actively seeks out leadership opportunities.
-InTASC 10(p) CAEP 1.4 In Class Exemplars ns and the community
+InTASC 10(p) CAEP 1,4 Offers to collabor Stays on-topic in Draws other stude Demonstrates lea In Field Exemplars Speaks supportive Constructively cr Constructively re classroom discussions (no chatting wi ents into discussion dership ely of WCSU ns and the community

-Western Connecticut State University Student Teaching Evaluation Instrument
+Western Connecticut State University

+Student Teaching Evaluation Instrument